2026 Best Online Psychology Programs in Oregon

 Online & Campus Based - Visit Website

-Oregon Institute of Technology's Graduate Certificate in Applied Behavior Analysis is a 33-credit hybrid program aimed at future Board Certified Behavior Analysts.
-It merges online and campus learning, focusing on ethical practices, behavioral assessments, and intervention strategies.
-The program meets Oregon's licensure requirements and prepares students for certification exams.
-Applicants must hold a bachelor's degree, with no mention of required entrance exams.
-This program is perfect for professionals looking to advance in behavioral analysis through a flexible and comprehensive curriculum.
+Oregon Institute of Technology's Graduate Certificate in Applied Behavior Analysis is a strategic 33-credit hybrid program designed for aspiring Board Certified Behavior Analysts.
+The curriculum integrates online and campus learning, focusing on ethical practices, behavioral assessment, and intervention strategies.
+Students gain comprehensive training in ABA principles, research methods, and behavior change techniques, preparing for certification exams and meeting Oregon's licensure requirements.
+Requiring a bachelor's degree, this program offers flexible learning options for professionals seeking specialized advancement in behavioral analysis with a structured, professional-grade approach.

 • 33-credit program